zainabx78/DevOps/CICD/AWS CICD CodePipeline/README.md

 ### Creating the Pipeline

-- Create a json file with the pipeline configuration details:
+- Create a json file with the pipeline configuration details in Cloud9 IDE environment:
 ```
 {
     "pipeline": {